 Ed’s research interests span questions in robot motion planning and decision making under uncertainty -— how to model a robot’s interaction with its (possibly-sentient) environment, how to efficiently plan actions by closing the loop on only the most relevant data to the task at hand, how to quantify/certify the performance of these algorithms.

 In a previous life, Ed was a captain and coach of the Stanford Prison Experiment, the men’s ultimate frisbee B-team and a force to be feared in regional competition.
-Nowadays he’s hung up the cleats unless rival labs are looking to further their higher education [link to lab photos page].
+Nowadays he’s hung up the cleats unless rival labs are looking to further their higher education.

 - Qualcomm Innovation Fellowship (2015)